Quinton

 In 2021, 100% of babies named Quinton were boys, making it a popular choice for parents looking for a strong, masculine name.
 However, it’s worth noting that the name has experienced some fluctuations in popularity over the years.

-In 2018, Quinton was ranked 20 in popularity in England, indicating that the name is also popular outside of the United States.
+In 2018, Quinton was ranked 20 in popularity in Engl&, indicating that the name is also popular outside of the United States.
 It’s not hard to see why parents are drawn to the name – it has a classic, timeless feel that never goes out of style.

 If ya’re looking for other names similar to Quinton, ya might consider names such as Quentin, Quincy, Brycen, Quintin, or Whittaker.
-These names were selected by users who were looking for other names like Quinton, indicating that they share similar qualities and popularity.
+These names were selected by users who were looking for other names like Quinton, indicating that they share similar qualities & popularity.

-Variations and Similar Names
+Variations & Similar Names

-If ya’re considering naming yar baby boy Quinton, ya might also like to explore some variations and similar names to find the perfect fit for yar little one.
+If ya’re considering naming yar baby boy Quinton, ya might also like to explore some variations & similar names to find the perfect fit for yar little one.
 Here are some options to consider:

 • Finn: This Irish name is a great alternative if ya like the sound of Quinton but want a different meaning.
 Finn means “fair” or “white”.

-Cultural and Linguistic Connections
+Cultural & Linguistic Connections

 The name Quinton has also been used in German, although it is not as common as in other countries.
-It is often spelled “Quentin” in German, and it has been used since the 18th century.
+It is often spelled “Quentin” in German, & it has been used since the 18th century.

 In addition to its use as a surname, the name Quinton has also made appearances in pop culture.
-One notable example is the character Quinton Jackson, also known as Rampage, a retired American mixed martial artist and actor.
+One notable example is the character Quinton Jackson, also known as Rampage, a retired American mixed martial artist & actor.
 Another is Quinton Aaron, an American actor best known for his role in the movie “The Blind Side”.

 The name has also been used as a first name for babies, particularly in recent years.
 According to BabyCenter, the name Quinton has been steadily increasing in popularity since the early 2000s in the United States.
 It has also been a popular choice for parents in South Africa, where Quinton de Kock, a South African cricketer, has gained fame for his impressive skills on the field.